wandergale/gm-store/README.md

 # gm-store

-## This project was based on a [node js](https://www.udemy.com/course/nodejs-the-complete-guide/) course on Udemy
+## This project was based on a [Node.js](https://www.udemy.com/course/nodejs-the-complete-guide/) course on Udemy

 Tools used:
 <ul>